volt-software/Ichor/README.md

 ## Currently Unsupported
 * Windows, untested, not sure if compiles but should be relatively easy to get up and running
-  * Tried with MSVC 19.33, but it seemed like coroutines and concepts are not fully working yet
+  * Tried with MSVC 19.33, but it seemed like coroutines and concepts are not fully implemented yet
 * Baremetal, might change if someone puts in the effort to modify Ichor to work with freestanding implementations of C++20
-* Far out future plans for any RTOS that supports C++20 such as VxWorks Wind River
+* Far out future plans for any RTOS that supports C++20 such as VxWorks Wind River, FreeRTOS

 ## Dependencies